maliahavlicek/what2do2day/readme.md

   - As a user, I want to read reviews about places that host events, so I know what to expect.
   - As a user, I want to write a review about a place so I can share my opinion.
   - As a user, I want to remove my review about a place so I can have a low profile online.
+  - As a user, if I don't enter the form data correctly, I want to know how to fix it.

 #### For places and organizations involved in building the community
   - As a user, I want to list my place so the community knows about it.